 Private loans are issued by a lender such as a bank or credit union.
-Private loans are typically used by students when federal loans fail to adequately cover all your law school expenses.
+Private loans are an option for students when Federal Direct Unsubsidized loans do not adequately cover all of your law school expenses.
 Private loans may require more stringent credit checks than federal loans and may also require payments while you are in school.